tobiasbriones/blog/mathswe/eng/dev/gp/tagging-templates-for-repetitive-general--purpose-projects-2024-09-20/index.md

 # Tagging Templates for Repetitive General-Purpose Projects (2024/09/20)

+I created a repository for storing project templates since I have to repeat the same web frontend ceremony for every MathSwe web app I create.
+Replicating the same project structure burns you out and adds inconsistencies, making everything hard to maintain and think about.

+---

 I have a problem where MathSwe must take (wrap) modular mathematical applications to deploy them.
 For example, the Math Software app (pure) will need a MathSwe final application to host it and become a tangible product in